 This is the recommended model for inline completions.
 7B parameters, Q4 quantization, runs on 8GB VRAM.ollama pull qwen2.5-coder:7b - For chat and agent tasks, pull a larger model if your hardware supports it:

-For the full walkthrough with troubleshooting and model recommendations by VRAM tier, see Setting up Ollama with Bodega One.
+For the full walkthrough with troubleshooting and model recommendations by VRAM tier, see Setting up Ollama with Bodega One Code.

 Hardware quick reference